EDMC BioScan

 Navigation

 The top of the pane will track all relevant bodies in the system, including a shorthand for the body type and the number of signals detected there.
 This can help you quickly determine a DSS target.
-There are additional indicators for high gravity (^G^) and extreme gravity (!G!) planets.
+There are additional indicators for high gravity ^G^ and extreme gravity !G! planets.
 High gravity is currently considered 1G or greater.
 Extreme gravity is 2.7G or greater which makes it impossible to go on foot.

 BioScan will track your movements and show just the relevant species data if you are currently located at a body of interest, to help reduce clutter and scrolling.
-It will also give you the gravity of the planet to help you guage your landing.
+It will also give you the gravity of the planet to help you gauge your landing.
 After you initiate a scan, you will get a display of the required sample distance and your current minimum distance to a previous sample, which is updated in real time.

 It will reset your scan progress if the previous scan wasn't completed and you start a different species.
 It can also track scans with the composition scanner and will lock in the final species of the genus without requiring you to scan biologicals one at a time.
 In this way you can lock in a species and value while competing the analysis of another lifeform.

-Version 1.7+: Waypoints
+Waypoints

-Scans with the comp. scanner will now log waypoints for any incomplete species.
+Scans with the comp. scanner will log waypoints for any incomplete species.
 If you have an active scan, the nearest waypoint for that species will display below the progress indicator.
 Waypoints within the minimum distance of previous samples are excluded from the list.
-When you have no active scan, any remaining species will display the nearest waypoint in the detailed species list scrollbox.
-The waypoint indicator will display the distance to the waypoint, the compass heading toward that waypoint, and an indicator for the direction and degrees to turn to face that heading.
-Note that waypoints will log your current location, so for best results make the scan as close to the target species as possible.
+When you have no active scan, any remaining unanalyzed species will display the nearest waypoint in the detailed species list scrollbox.

 EDSM Integration